 Bilateral cases of amblyopia occur due to bilateral abnormalities of the anterior segment of the eye that result in blurry images that fall on retinas of both eyes.
 Examples include any form of bilateral optic opacities that lead to bilateral visual deprivation, such as congenital cataract, corneal opacities, or hemorrhages in the vitreous.
 Those are often congenital but can also be acquired later in childhood.
 Another possible etiology of bilateral amblyopia is severe bilateral refractive abnormalities, which comprise of bilateral high astigmatism (cylinder) or high hypermetropia (plus diopter).

-Whilst the treatment goal for bilateral cases of amblyopia is exactly the same as for unilateral ones – to restore visual acuity and binocular visual function – the way how to get there, due to obvious reasons, slightly differs.
-Patching for instance, which is very effective in unilateral cases, is of no benefit in bilateral ones, as both eyes are equally deprived and covering one does not do anything.
-Hence, it is even more important to address the cause that led to amblyopia, let it be the extraction of bilateral cataracts, or simply prescribing correct refractive glasses that will eliminate severe astigmatism of hypermetropia.
+Patching, for instance, which is very effective in unilateral cases, is of no benefit in bilateral ones, as both eyes are equally deprived and covering one does not do anything.
+Hence, it is even more important to address the cause that led to amblyopia, whether it be the extraction of bilateral cataracts or simply prescribing correct refractive glasses that will eliminate the severe astigmatism of hypermetropia.

-Needless to say, though, when the cause for bilateral amblyopia has been properly addressed, vision training can also help and accelerate the recovery of visual acuity.
+2. Vision Therapy: Needless to say, though, when the cause of bilateral amblyopia has been properly addressed, vision training can also help accelerate the recovery of visual acuity.
+Vision therapy utilizes a series of exercises and activities designed to improve eye coordination, focusing abilities, and depth perception.
+It is often recommended in cases where strabismus or other binocular vision problems contribute to bilateral amblyopia.